DBS and Occupational Health Check Guidance

 DBS Check & Occupational Health FAQ's

-As a condition of your chosen course of study, all applicants are required to undergo a UK-enhanced DBS check and an Occupational Health check (OH) and the process is explained in detail below.
+As a condition of your chosen course of study, all applicants are required to undergo a UK-enhanced DBS check and an Occupational Health check (OH), and the process is explained in detail below.
 Please note that failure to complete the following process in full within 30 days of receiving this notification will prevent you from taking up your place on your chosen course.
 Before you are made an offer you will be asked to make declarations about your health and your criminal record.

 Under the Rehabilitation of Offenders Act, 1974 (Exceptions) Order 1975 you are exempt from the provisions of Section 4(2) of the Rehabilitation of Offenders Act 1974.
-Therefore you are not entitled to withhold information about convictions that for other purposes are spent under the provisions of the Act.
+Therefore, you are not entitled to withhold information about convictions that for other purposes are spent under the provisions of the Act.
 Please ensure that you make full disclosure.
-If you have any questions or concerns please seek appropriate guidance via our Admissions Team: email admissions@wlv.ac.uk.
+If you have any questions or concerns, please seek appropriate guidance via our Admissions Team: email admissions@wlv.ac.uk.

 Declaring a health problem or possession of a criminal conviction does not necessarily make you unsuitable for undertaking a professional programme.
 However, hospitals and other healthcare organisations can prevent access to your placement if you do not have a disclosure certificate.
 Furthermore, your full enrolment on the course is dependent upon meeting all conditions of your offer applied to you.

 Should you already have a recent DBS Enhanced Disclosure certificate, you are still required to apply for University DBS as they are not transferrable between organisations, unless you have signed up for the update service (www.gov.uk/dbs-update-service) and the level of check already done matches the level of check required by the University.
-If you have signed up for the update service, then please bypass the process below and email FEHWDBS@wlv.ac.uk or FSEDBS@wlv.ac.uk to arrange an online status check.
-Please note you will be required to provide your original disclosure certificate alongside your student number and photo ID (passport or driver's license).
+If you have signed up for the update service, then please bypass the process below and email FEHWDBS@wlv.ac.uk /FSEDBS@wlv.ac.uk to arrange an online status check.
+Please note you will be required to provide your original disclosure certificate alongside your student number and photo ID (passport or driving license).

 First, Check your spam/junk emails to ensure the email has not been sent there, if you still do not have a link, please contact FEHWDBS@wlv.ac.uk / FSEDBS@wlv.ac.uk with your details including your student number, to check and request another link for you.